Tirath Das Dogra: DNA laboratory

-Dogra started DNA facility at department of forensic medicine AIIMS, in February 1991 with recruiting of Anupuma Raina as PhD student and G. Bomjen as MD student both taking DNA profiling related thesis topics, Dogra as Chief Guide and Dr S Hasnain of NII New Delhi as co-guide.
+Dogra started DNA facility at department of forensic medicine AIIMS, Delhi, in February 1991 with recruiting of Anupuma Raina as PhD student and G. Bomjen as MD student both taking DNA profiling related thesis topics, Dogra as Chief Guide and Seyed E. Hasnain of NII New Delhi as co-guide.
 First criminal case solved by DNA from Delhi was in 1992.
 The integrity and hard work of its in-charge Dr Anupuma raina gave this laboratory reliability and popularity with investigating agencies.